 Because this section is a summary, it does not describe every aspect of the debt securities and the indenture.
-We urge prospective holders to read the indenture because it, and not this description, will define the rights of a holder of debt securities.
-For example, in this section, we use capitalized words to signify terms that will be specifically defined in the indenture.
-Some of the definitions are repeated in this prospectus, but for the rest a prospective holder will need to read the indenture.
+We urge prospective holders to read any accompanying prospectus supplement and the relevant indenture because it, and not this description, will define the rights of a holder of debt securities.
+For example, in this section, we use capitalized words to signify terms that will be specifically defined in the relevant indenture.
+Some of the definitions are included in this prospectus, but for the rest a prospective holder will need to read the relevant indenture.
 In connection with an offering of debt securities, we will have filed the form of the indenture with the SEC.
-See "Where You Can Find More Information" for information on how to obtain a copy of the indenture.
+See "Where You Can Find More Information" for information on how to obtain a copy of the relevant indenture.